arunpraba/reactjs.org/src/content/blog/2022/03/29/react-v18.md

 ### New Suspense Features {/*new-suspense-features*/}

-Suspense lets you declaratively specify the loading state for a part of the component tree if it's not yet ready to be displayed:
+Suspense enables you declaratively specify the loading state for a part of the component tree if it's not yet ready to be displayed:

 ```js
 <Suspense fallback={<Spinner />}>